modsognir/kobayashi/README.md

-I'd also like to thank the rubberducking superpowers of @scottharveyco and @tjmcewan for listening to me talk through things like tagging and Sinatra set as well as pointing out spelling-mistake-syntax-error inducing code issues, when I look at the production server while making development changes and general basic stupidity with javascript.
+I'd also like to thank the rubberducking superpowers of @scottharveyco and @tjmcewan for listening to me talk through things like tagging and Sinatra set as well as pointing out spelling-mistake-as-syntax-error inducing code issues, when I looked at the production servers while making development changes and general basic stupidity with javascript.
 I assure you, as workmates with me at ISF, they have suffered *long*.

 Also, initially when starting this project at Railscamp New Zealand on Mount Cheeseman (where, seriously, 80% of it got written), @vertis and
-@modogsnir for pointing out basic issues shoulder surfing my code and generally amusing heckling.
+@modogsnir for pointing out basic issues shoulder surfing my code and generally amusing, yet helpful, heckling.

-Last and certainly not least, the very lovely and amazingly patient
+Last and not least, the very lovely and amazingly patient
 @aemeredith for walking me through things like typography, font stacks, and all sorts of basic designer-y stuff I should really, really know by this point in my career as well as giving me *that* look whenever I'd